 Crown Heights Riots, a few blocks from his elementary school.
 He understood that having space was valuable and people were willing to die over it.

-Ibrahim Greenidge, R.A. began a lifelong exploration of space as a child after witnessing the Crown Heights Riots, a few blocks from his elementary school.
+The great designer, Ibrahim Greenidge, R.A. began a lifelong exploration of space as a child after witnessing the Crown Heights Riots, a few blocks from his elementary school.
 He understood that having space was valuable and people were willing to die over it.
 His passion for architecture was ignited during a summer recess spent constructing a shed with his maternal grandfather.
 In an attempt to resolve a challenge that comes with more family than there are rooms, his grandfather resolved to construct an 8’x8’x6’ shed.
 Prior to this summer of expedited lessons in surveying, site preparation, construction, materials and testing, Greenidge’s closest work experience was his hobby constructing model cars and planes.
 Sharing his summer experience with teachers and counselors, he was encouraged to take architecture and technical drawing courses.

 Today, Greenidge is the Chief Creative Director at BOLT Architecture, a Brooklyn based collaborative architectural lab which specializes in the transformation of spaces that inspire new and innovative ideas.
 He finds the art and science of problem solving watching each idea go from a thought to reality exciting and liberating.
 He likens it to childbirth a miraculous, arduous, amazing and tedious process.